alyssa43/RB129/Practice_Questions.md

 42. <b>Why use `self`, and how does `self` change depending on the scope it is used in?</b>

+    Because `self` refers to the current object, what `self` references depends on the scope in which it is used.

+    When `self` is scoped at the class level, meaning it is used inside of a class but outside any instance methods, it references that class.
+This is why, to define a class method, we prefix the method name with `self`, so that Ruby knows the class itself will be invoking this method and not an object instantiated from the class.

+    When `self` is scoped at the object level, meaning it used inside an instance method within a class, it references the calling object.
+Using `self` within an instance method is useful when we want to invoke a setter method instead of directly accessing the instance variable.
+To let Ruby know that we want to invoke a setter method and not just create a new local variable, we must prefix the method invocation with `self`.

 43. What is inheritance, and why do we use it?

+    Inheritance is how a class has the ability to inherit behaviors (instance methods) from another class.

 44. Give an example of how to use class inheritance.